Leadership wisdom: becoming the mentor

 But there is another aspect to the Hero’s journey that is sometimes overlooked in how businesses apply storytelling as a vital internal capability.
 A way of seeing that considers the key characters in the Hero’s journey, as well as the journey itself – and in so doing, shines a light on the intergenerational and interpersonal challenge that we see dawning across the world.

 Across the world, the faces of companies are changing – literally.
-Bosses are getting younger, people are retiring later in life, and fewer people than ever are electing to spend their careers climbing a single company ladder.
-Succession planning in the midst of all of that is, frankly, a nightmare, and the statistics show it.
+Bosses are getting younger, people are retiring later in life, and less people than ever are electing to spend their careers climbing a single company ladder – succession planning in the midst of all of that is frankly a nightmare, and the statistics show it.
 According to Harvard Business Review, a 2010 study revealed that only 54% of boards were grooming a specific successor, and 39% had no viable internal candidates who could immediately replace the CEO if the need arose.
 It’s not an overstatement to say that this represents a global leadership crisis, and it’s one that we continually hear from our own clients too.

-Early on in the Hero’s Journey, after our Hero has heard the ‘Call to Adventure’, we meet a character known sometimes as the ‘Mentor’, which we can take as a highly relevant term in this instance.
-Classic examples of this character include Gandalf in Lord of the Rings, Dumbledore in Harry Potter, and Obi Wan in Star Wars (unfortunately, as is so often the case, many of these classic archetypical characters are played by men – Miss Honey in Roald Dahl’s Matilda is one of shamefully few examples in film and literature that show that women can be Mentors too).
+Early on in the Hero’s journey, after our Hero has heard the ‘Call to Adventure’, we meet a character known sometimes as the ‘Mentor’, which we can take as a highly relevant term in this instance.
+Classic examples of this character include Gandalf in Lord of the Rings, Dumbledore in Harry Potter, Obi Wan in Star Wars.
+(Unfortunately, as is so often the case, many of these classic archetypical characters are played by men – Miss Honey in Roald Dahl’s Matilda is one of shamefully few examples in film and literature that show that women can be Mentors too.)

 To the Hero, the ‘Mentor’ is a friend, teacher, guide and role model all in one.
 Here are some of their key attributes: